Everest Base Camp Trek via Phaplu

 Scenic Overland Route Connecting The Lower Everest Region

 If you have ever wanted to walk into the Everest region rather than fly straight into Lukla, the Phaplu overland route is your chance.
-From the very start, you will be surrounded by lush valleys, terraced hills, rushing rivers, and forested slopes, giving a true sense of the Himalayan lowlands before the higher altitudes arrive.
+From the very start, you are surrounded by lush valleys, terraced hills, rushing rivers, and forested slopes, giving a true sense of the Himalayan lowlands before the higher altitudes arrive.

 The journey gradually climbs over scenic passes and ridges, letting your body adapt while your eyes feast on the landscape.
 One of the first highlights is Taksindu La (around 3,070 meters), where the trail rises through green forests dotted with rhododendron, oak, and pine groves.